Xi awarded 3rd term as China's president, extending rule

 People are also reading…

-No candidate lists were distributed, and Xi and those awarded other posts were believed to have run unopposed.
-The election remains almost entirely shrouded in secrecy, apart from the process in which delegates to the congress put four ballots into boxes placed around the vast auditorium of the Great Hall of the People.
+There was no indication that members of the National People's Congress had any option other than to endorse Xi and other officials picked by the Communist Party for other posts.
+When Xi was named to his first term as president in 2013, NPC members received a ballot with only his name on it and dropped it unchanged into a box.
+On Friday, reporters were kept at a distance and couldn’t see the four ballots that each delegate deposited into boxes placed around the vast auditorium of the Great Hall of the People.

-Xi was also unanimously named commander of the 2 million-member People's Liberation Army, a force that explicitly takes its orders from the party rather than the country.
+Xi was also unanimously named head of the Central Military Commission that commands the party's military wing, the 2 million-member People's Liberation Army, an appointment that has been automatic for the party leader for three decades.

 In other voting, the party's third-ranking official, Zhao Leji, was named head of the National People's Congress.
 The vast majority of the body's legislative work is headed by its Standing Committee, which meets year-round.